Why choose Monash?

 The global village

-But Monash is more than a place to study - it offers you the chance to join a community that supports academic achievement, personal growth and the development of lasting friendships.
-Orientation Week welcomes all new students from over 100 countries and connects them via 150 clubs and societies, student associations and a host of support services including a campus centre, chaplains, prayer rooms, learning support, and health and disability services.
+But Monash is more than a place to study – it offers you the chance to join a community that supports academic achievement, personal growth and the development of lasting friendships.
+Orientation Week welcomes all new students from over 100 countries and connects them via a network of 150 clubs and societies, student associations and a host of support services including a campus centre, chaplains, prayer rooms, learning support, and health and disability services.

 Monash has a proud tradition of working in its communities and we want you to share in that.
 Students can extend their experience by volunteering in Arts (Oxfam and World Vision), Law (legal advice centres), Engineering (Engineers Without Borders), Art and Design (Monash University Museum of Art volunteer programme) and Monash Sports (support crew), or you can engage through Monash’s Volunteer Gateway.